rcbensley/MariaDBWorkshop/README.md

 ## Agenda
+The workshop is about 2hr 15mins.

-### Introduction, 30 Minutes
+### Introduction, 15 Minutes
 * An introduction and brief history of MariaDB.
+  * Recommended reading and training behind this workshop.
 * Why choose MariaDB?
-  * OLTP Engines
-  * Replication and Sharding
-  * Column Store
-  * S3 and Connect Engines
-  * SQL Data Types and Languages
-  * Statistics
 * Why should you not choose MariaDB?
-  * You still might learn something today.
+  * You still might learn something today, even if you are using another Database.

-### Installation and Tooling, 60 Minutes
+### Up and Running, 30 minutes
-* Installation and connection.
-  * What's going in our config?
-  * ACID
-  * Multiple installation options and platforms.
+* Install and run our Virtual Machine, if you haven't already.
-* Cover common tools and clients.
+* Config files and logs.
-  * CLI and GUI tools.
+  * ACID and UTF-8.
-  * What does it come with?
+  * What is the binary log?
-  * On MacOS/Linux/Unix?
-  * On Windows?
+* Tooling and access.
+  * Diagnose connection issues.

-### Create and Load Data, 60 Minutes
+### Create and Load Data, 45 Minutes
 * Cover a common schema design
-  * Partitioning?
+  * Transactions
   * JSON
   * Dynamic and Virtual Columns
   * Using the Explain Plan to diagnose query performance.
-* Data life cycle
+* Archive into ColumnStore
 * Backup
 * Restore
-  * Archiving, basic ETL into ColumnStore from InnoDB.
-* Select into outfile
-* Load Data infile

-### Replication, 60 Minutes
+### Replication and Failover, 30 Minutes
-* Covnert our server into a Master.
-* Create a slave from our Master data.
+* Prepare a slave with data from our master.
+* Start replicating.
 * Monitor Replication
   * Break Replication
   * Repair Replication

-* Advanced Scenarios and their requirements.
-  * Scaling to TB+/PB+ levels is a problem.
-Not an opportunity.
+### Advanced Scenarios, Remaining Time
+Discussion only
+* MariaDB at scale
+* Multisource Replication
+* Spider
+* Column Store
+* ClustrixDB
+* MaxScale

+* Q&A